Previous dayMarch 29, 2026Next day

 20.0 km---✓ ReviewedUSGS →

-At 22:04 UTC on March 29, 2026, a magnitude 2.5 tremor occurred 105 km SSE of Sand Point, Alaska.
-The event originated approximately 20.0 km below the surface, classifying it as shallow crustal.
-The epicenter is at 54.496°, -159.746°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+The USGS recorded this magnitude 2.5 earthquake 105 km SSE of Sand Point, Alaska at 22:04 UTC on March 29, 2026.
+This was a shallow crustal earthquake, focused at 20.0 km depth.
+Geolocation places the event at 54.496°N, -159.746°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-29